Eris1allkanjari/IV-Exercise2/README.md

+## We've added this line to publish the brunch and commit the changes

 #InfoVis UE - Exercise 2: Linked View with d3
 Scaffold for building multiple coordinated views using d3 with a Python backend using Flask.